Early Life and Education of George Clooney: A Complete Timeline

 March 2016: Meeting with Syrian Refugees and Angela Merkel

-April 2016: Commemoration of Armenian Genocide
+April 2016: Commemoration of Armenian Genocide Anniversary

-2016: Endorsement of Hillary Clinton for President
+2016: Endorsed Hillary Clinton

 In 2016, George Clooney endorsed Hillary Clinton for the presidential election.

-February 9, 2017: Amal's Pregnancy Announced
+February 9, 2017: Pregnancy Announcement

 Loading Video...

-June 6, 2017: Birth of Twins Ella and Alexander
+June 6, 2017: Birth of Twins

 On June 6, 2017, Amal Clooney gave birth to twins, a daughter named Ella and a son named Alexander.

-June 2017: Sale of Casamigos Tequila
+June 2017: Sells Casamigos Tequila

-July 10, 2018: Motorcycle Accident in Sardinia
+July 10, 2018: Car Accident in Sardinia

 2018: Pledge to March for Our Lives

-March 28, 2019: Call for Boycott of Sultan of Brunei's Hotels
+March 28, 2019: Call to Boycott Sultan of Brunei's Hotels

-July 2020: Virtual Fundraiser for Joe Biden
+July 2020: Hosted Virtual Fundraiser for Joe Biden

 August 7, 2020: Donation to Lebanese Charities

-2020: Twins Speaking Italian
+2020: Twins Speak Italian Fluently

 May 2021: Plans to Buy Vineyard in France

-November 2021: Op-Ed to The Daily Mail
+November 2021: Op-ed to The Daily Mail

-July 2024: Call for Biden to Withdraw from 2024 Election
+July 2024: Called for Biden to Withdraw from 2024 Election

-In July 2024, George Clooney wrote an op-ed for The New York Times calling for Joe Biden to withdraw from the 2024 presidential election due to concerns about Biden's performance after a debate, citing his age as a significant factor.
+In a July 2024 op-ed for The New York Times, George Clooney called for Joe Biden to withdraw from the 2024 presidential election, citing concerns about Biden's age and performance.

-In 2025, while promoting his Broadway play, George Clooney defended his decision to write the op-ed calling for Biden to withdraw from the 2024 election, stating he was raised to tell the truth.
+In 2025, George Clooney, while promoting his Broadway play, stated that he stood by his choice in writing the op-ed calling for Biden to withdraw, emphasizing his commitment to truth.